pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 860
 00:47:24,080 --> 00:47:26,520
-Something has to be perfect about your life because you're going to be judged for it or
+Something has to be perfect about your life because you're going to be judged for it or you're afraid you'll be judged even if people actually don't care that much.

-861
-00:47:26,520 --> 00:47:30,040
-you're afraid you'll be judged even if people actually don't care that much.

 862
 00:47:30,040 --> 00:47:33,400
-Another is relational aggression, which we've actually, we've already talked about that.
+Another is <mark style="background: #FFF3A3A6;">relational aggression</mark>, which we've actually, we've already talked about that.

 863
 00:47:33,400 --> 00:47:37,320
-Boys aggression is ultimately backed up by the threat of physical force and domination
+Boys aggression is ultimately backed up by the threat of physical force and domination punching fighting.

-864
-00:47:37,320 --> 00:47:38,520
-punching fighting.

 865
 00:47:38,520 --> 00:47:41,120